scg-unibe-ch/ese2020-team9/docs/api_backend.md

         "adressCountry": "string"
     }
     ```
-- If userName or userMail is already beind used, it will return a HTTP_STATUS_CODE 500 with error message: 'This username or email adress is already being used!'
+- If userName or userMail is already being used, it will return a HTTP_STATUS_CODE 500 with error message: 'This username or email adress is already being used!'
 - Response-Body (if successful)

     ```json